Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation

-As illustrated in Fig. \ref{fig:graph}, the synthesized sketch is represented as $F\in R^{h_{f}\times w_{f}\times c_{f}}$, where $h_{f}$, $w_{f}$ and $c_{f}$ denote the height, width and channel of the sketch, respectively.
-The $F$ could be treated as 12 semantic class-regions.
-Then we enforce the element-wise multiplication between $F$ and 12 semantic masks $S$ to extract the Interest-Region (IR) for each semantic class node.
-Consequently, each node of intra-class semantic graph could be formulated by Adaptive Re-weighting algorithm as follows:
+As illustrated in Fig. \ref{fig:graph}, the synthesized sketch is represented as $F\in R^{h_{f}\times w_{f}\times c_{f}}$, where $h_{f}$, $w_{f}$ and $c_{f}$ denote the height, width, and channel of the sketch, respectively.
+Here, we divide the synthesized sketch into 12 facial components guided by the aforementioned semantic layouts.
+Thus, each node of IASG is formulated as:

-where ${\begin{vmatrix}S \end{vmatrix}}$ represents the summation of pixel numbers in each node with the same semantic class $c$.
-Obviously, this strategy normalizes each node with ${\begin{vmatrix}S \end{vmatrix}}$ which could balance the contributions of different semantic classes.
-Moreover, $\mu(c)$ also could be considered as the mean center of all pixels in the $\emph{c-th}$ semantic category.
+where ${\begin{vmatrix}S \end{vmatrix}}$ represents the summation of pixel numbers in each facial component with the same semantic class $c$.
+Obviously, this strategy leverages the pixel number summation to normalize the contribution of each node, adaptive to different face components.
+Moreover, $\mu(c)$ is considered as the mean center of all pixels in the $\emph{c-th}$ semantic category.
 Furthermore, the modulation variance $\nu(c)$ can faithfully react to the semantic variation of the intra-class feature distribution.
 Note that both $\mu$ and $\nu$ are tensors in practice.
-As depicted in Fig. \ref{fig:graph}, each circle in the Graph Nodes Space represents different semantic classes by distinct colors.
-Furthermore, we calculate the Cosine similarity between the synthesized sketch $F$ and each semantic node $\mu$ (and $\nu$) to construct the intra-class semantic graph.
+As depicted in Fig. \ref{fig:graph}, each circle in the Graph Nodes represents different semantic classes by different colors.
+To model the intra-class correlation in each facial component, we calculate the cosine similarity between the synthesized sketch and each mean center (and variance center).
 Formally, the computation is listed as follows:

-In this way, we construct the intra-class semantic graph for the synthesized sketch and the target sketch.
+In this way, we construct the intra-class semantic graph for both the synthesized sketch and the target ones.